 The Clinical Research Unit (CRU), formerly known as the CTRC, is a multipurpose, centralized institutional resource for clinical and translational investigators on campus.
 The CRU provides services for all stages of a research project, from protocol development to implementation and study close-out.
 The CRU’s purpose is to provide clinical research space and services to investigators in need of additional resources to complete their studies in a safe, ethical, and controlled environment.
-The CRU aims to be the gold standard of research service provision at UT Southwestern Medical Center.
+The CRU aims to be the gold standard of clinical and translational research at UT Southwestern Medical Center.

 The CRU is available to clinical and translational investigators and their study teams at UT Southwestern and Center for Translational Medicine partner institutions.
 Before scheduling research participant services in a CRU clinic, investigators must have met with CRU staff and are required to have an eIRB-approved protocol (see Study Initiation).
 Research requests regarding early stages of protocol development or those not involving human subjects may be provided without an eIRB-approved protocol.